Tinker-Ware/eyes/README.md

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.

+##Author Information

+This role is provided by the [Tinkerware](http://tinkerware.io) project under a **The MIT** Licence.

+Feel free to open a Pull Request if you see anything that you think could be improved.